 Julie Waterman joined this year, and stayed for 13 years; Mark Hampton joined, 21 years.
 Carolyn Young also joined and has done 24 years so far (and still counting).

-Also performing in 1978 was Iain Thompson: Iain went on to become a professional actor and song-and-dance man.
+Adrian Ollerearnshaw played Idle jack.
+He seems to have been borrowed from the Birley Carr operatic group, having performed there since it started in 1947!
+Also performing in 1978 was Iain Thompson: Iain went on to become a professional actor and song-and-dance man

 One of the children is Jo Platts.
 Her father was Sergeant Bobby Ring, who helped catch the Yorkshire Ripper in 1981.
 Apparently, Sgt Ring was given the honour of opening the Grenoside Gala as a result!